Interference Resurrection of the $\tau$ Dipole through Quantum Tomography: Spin Correlations and Quantum Tomography

 \subsection{Resurrection of the Dipole}

 We are now ready to discuss the resurrection of dimension-6 operators in 4-fermion scattering.
-As we noted before, only the left-right operators $\mathcal{O}^{1}_{\ell e q u}, \mathcal{O}^{3}_{\ell e q u}$ and the dipole operators $\mathcal{O}^{\ell V}$ exhibit different helicities structure than the SM.
+As we noted before, only the left-right operators $\mathcal{O}^{1}_{\ell e q u}, \mathcal{O}^{3}_{\ell e q u}$ and the dipole operators $\mathcal{O}_{V\ell}$ exhibit different helicities structure than the SM.
 It is clear from the discussion in \cref{sec:ToyModel} that the contact operators do not interfere with the SM at all, even in the off-diagonal elements of the $R$ matrix, because we sum over (fixed) initial fermion polarisation $a,b$.
 So we will not consider them going forward.

 We turn now to the dipole operator class.
-As we just argued, modifying the helicity selection rules for the initial states makes the interference impossible; therefore we focus on final-state dipole operator $\mathcal{O}_{\ell V}$.
-Note that the gauge boson is fixed to be transverse by the vanishing mass of initial fermions, regardless of any helicity selection rules involving the final leptons.
+As we just argued, modifying the helicity selection rules for the initial states makes the interference impossible; therefore we focus on final-state dipole operator $\mathcal{O}_{V\ell}$.
+Just like in the SM, the gauge boson is fixed to be transverse by the vanishing mass of initial fermions, regardless of any helicity selection rules involving the final leptons.
 The dipole operator imposes the $(T++), (T--)$ configuration in the chiral limit, which means that the full process $f\bar f \to V \to \ell \bar \ell $ will have the $(+-++),(+---),(-+++),(-+--)$ structure in the chiral limit:

 Unlike the contact operators, then, the dipole operator interference with the SM populates the off-diagonal entries of the $R$ matrix.
 The leptonic dipole operators are unique since they are the only class of operators suffering from helicity suppression in the interference, but still contributing an interference term to spin correlations.